ZhgChgLi/ZMarkupParser/README.md

 - [ZhgChg.Li](https://zhgchg.li/)
 - [ZhgChgLi's Medium](https://blog.zhgchg.li/)

+## Other works
+- [ZMarkupParser](https://github.com/ZhgChgLi/ZMarkupParser) is a pure-Swift library that helps you convert HTML strings into NSAttributedString with customized styles and tags.
+- [ZReviewTender](https://github.com/ZhgChgLi/ZReviewTender) is a tool for fetching app reviews from the App Store and Google Play Console and integrating them into your workflow.
+- [ZMediumToMarkdown](https://github.com/ZhgChgLi/ZMediumToMarkdown) is a powerful tool that allows you to effortlessly download and convert your Medium posts to Markdown format.

+# Donate

 [![Buy Me A Coffe](https://img.buymeacoffee.com/button-api/?text=Buy%20me%20a%20beer!&emoji=%F0%9F%8D%BA&slug=zhgchgli&button_colour=FFDD00&font_colour=000000&font_family=Bree&outline_colour=000000&coffee_colour=ffffff)](https://www.buymeacoffee.com/zhgchgli)

 If you find this library helpful, please consider starring the repo or recommending it to your friends.